shreni123/docs-csm/upgrade/network/chn_enable.md

    ```

 5. Edit the extracted file.
 Copy the existing CSM layer and create an new layer to run the `enable_chn.yml` playbook.
 The original CSM layer should still exist after this operation as well as the new layer.

+   **Note** this is a an example and should not be copied into the running configuration.

    ```json
    {